To begin the Pediatric Emergency Medicine subspecialty certification process, a physician must fulfill the following credential requirements.

 Application Postmark Date

-Postmark date is used to determine whether an application falls within the normal application cycle.
+The postmark date is used to determine whether an application falls within the normal processing cycle, the late cycle, or the deadline exception cycle.

 The rules governing postmark date are as follows: